weizhou-chaojixx/IoT-security-papers/paper lists/Rank2.md

 None

 # RAID
+## 2019
+1.Toward the Analysis of Embedded Firmware through Automated Re-hosting
+2.CryptoREX: Large-scale Analysis of Cryptographic Misuse in IoT Devices
+3.Smart Malware that Uses Leaked Control Data of Robotic Applications: The Case of Raven-II Surgical Robots

 ## 2018
 1. Malicious IoT Implants: Tampering with Serial Communication over the Internet
 2. Before Toasters Rise Up: A View into the Emerging IoT Threat Landscape